philbowles/H4/README.md

 ## Why do I need it?

 *Successfully* running multiple simultaneous* tasks on most embedded MCUs is notoriously difficult.
 It usually requires either a ready-made RTOS (e.g. freeRTOS) or a great deal of experience of low-level C/C++ programming and an intimate knowledge of the MCU timer architecture.
-Both require an intimidating learning curve and most beginners have little knowledge of either.
+Both have an intimidating learning curve and most beginners have little knowledge of either.

 To make matters worse, the vast majority of examples available are simple one-function "proof of concept" demos written without any concept of resource sharing.
 Trying to combine two such examples that require co-operation but are written with none is a recipe that leads inevitably to crashes, reboots and "random" failures, often dispiritng and/or deterring the newcomer.